MaxiBoether/ansible-roles/README.rst

 If you run these roles, have recent backups.

-Some configuration points are provided via the roles' variables;
-please see the roles' ``defaults/main.yml``.

 Feel free to read/try/use/extend them and to contact me if you have any questions.